-Nassir Ghaemi MD MPH is an academic psychiatrist specializing in depression and bipolar illness, and Editor of a monthly newsletter, The Psychiatry Letter (www.psychiatryletter.org).
+Nassir Ghaemi MD MPH is a psychiatrist and researcher specializing in depression and bipolar illness, and Editor of a monthly newsletter, The Psychiatry Letter (www.psychiatryletter.org).
 He is the author of A First-Rate Madness, among other books.

-He is Professor of Psychiatry at Tufts Medical Center in Boston and a also a Clinical Lecturer at Harvard Medical School, and teaches at the Cambridge Health Alliance.
+He is Professor of Psychiatry at Tufts Medical Center in Boston and also a Clinical Lecturer at Harvard Medical School, and teaches at the Cambridge Health Alliance.

 In the past, he trained and worked mostly in the Boston area, mainly in Harvard-affiliated hospitals (McLean Hospital, Massachusetts General Hospital, and Cambridge Hospital).
 He has also worked at George Washington University, and Emory University.
 His medical degree is from the Medical College of Virginia/Virginia Commonwealth University.